google/coop-analytics/docs/get_started.md

   - The 90 in the WHERE condition is the number of days in the lookback window:
     `TIMESTAMP_SUB(Conversions.conversionDateTime, INTERVAL 90 DAY)` Change this
     to the appropriate value.
+  - In the WHERE clause update `CustomDimension.index = 4` to the index of
+    the custom dimension containing the GCLID.

 - **06_create_brand_views.sql**: creates brand specific views of the data, so a brand can only view data that is to be shared with them.
 Changes: